JamesWeatherhead/VibeRad/README.md

 # VibeRad: Radiology Education Reimagined with Gemini 3 Pro

 **VibeRad** is an AI-powered DICOM viewer and radiology teaching assistant designed to "reimagine learning" and "accelerate discovery."
-Built for the **Google DeepMind - Vibe Code with Gemini 3 Pro** hackathon, this application bridges the gap between complex medical imaging and accessible education using the latest advancements in reasoning and native multimodality.
+Built for the **Google DeepMind - Vibe Code with Gemini 3 Pro** Kaggle hackathon, this application bridges the gap between complex medical imaging and accessible education using the latest advancements in reasoning and native multimodality from Gemini 3 Pro.

 All code was written by Gemini 3 Pro for the 2025 Kaggle Google DeepMind - Vibe Code with Gemini 3 Pro in AI Studio competition.